Fee Descriptions

 Transit Fee

-Fee supports the campus shuttle bus service, the Husky Safe Rides late night service and the Accessible Van Service (AVS).
+For Storrs Students, fee supports the campus shuttle bus service, the Husky Safe Rides late night service and the Accessible Van Service (AVS).
 Fee includes the cost of operations, vehicle purchase and maintenance, and administrative support.
-Fee also pays the cost of the UConn WRTD bus pass program and supports shuttle bus services at regional campuses.
+Fee also pays the cost of the UConn WRTD bus pass program.

-U-Pass CT @ UConn (Storrs, Avery Point, Hartford, Stamford, Waterbury)- Fee allows students access to the Connecticut Department of Transportation’s U-Pass program.
+For Regional students (Hartford, Stamford, Waterbury), fee allows students access to the Connecticut Department of Transportation’s U-Pass program.
 U-Pass CT is valid for unlimited rides within Connecticut on all local & express buses, CTfastrak, Shore Line East (rail), and intrastate New Haven (rail) services.

 Visa Compliance Fee